michaelmp/meta2d/README.md

 ----------

 Copy meta2d.js to your web host and include it in your HTML page.
-You can find demonstration pages in the 'examples' directory.
+You can find example code in the 'examples' directory.

 Documentation
 -------------